 Prerequisite or Parallel: ENG E043.
-Basic computer touchtyping skills required.
+Basic computer touch-typing skills required

 An introduction to using the microcomputer as a productivity tool.
 Students will use application software for word processing, spreadsheets and databases.
 A comprehensive introduction to Windows will be presented along with the essentials of file management.
-Substantial hands-on work with PCs will be required in the computer lab.
+Substantial lab time is required in the computer lab.